 iii.
 As set out in the articles, each Class A voting member is entitled to receive notice of, attend and vote at all meetings of members and each such Class A voting member shall be entitled to one (1) vote at such meetings.

 iv.
-Class A Membership will be open to any community or regional Canadian Land Trust that is currently an active member of a Provincial Alliance.
-Land trusts will be given the option at the Alliance level to opt-out of membership in ACLT.
+Class A Membership will be open to an application by any community or regional Canadian Land Trust that is currently an active member of a Provincial Alliance.
+Land trusts who are members of a Provincial Alliance will be given the option at the Alliance level to opt-out of membership in the Corporation.
 Any national fee structure will be coordinated with Provincial Alliances.
-Land Trusts that are not active members of a Provincial Alliance will be given the opportunity to either join a Provincial Alliance. or subscribe to an ACLT membership code and fee as approved by the ACLT Board of Directors.
+Land Trusts that are not active members of a Provincial Alliance will be given the opportunity to either join a Provincial Alliance., where available, or subscribe to the Corporation’s membership code and fee as approved by the Board.

 Class B Members

 v.
-Class B non-voting membership shall be available to persons who have applied and have been accepted for Class B non-voting membership in the Corporation.
+Class B non-voting membership shall be available to persons who have applied, met any qualification criteria, and been accepted for Class B non-voting membership in the Corporation.

 vi.
 The term of membership of a Class B non-voting member shall be annual, subject to renewal in accordance with the policies of the Corporation.